tylercoz/operating-systems-2/03/project/README.md

 ## Notes

+* `pc.c`
   * Waiting for event_buffer to be empty before cancelling consumer threads needs to be refactored.
 Currently unoptimal.